Benno Elkan: Biography

-Benno Elkan was born in Dortmund, Germany.
+Benno Elkan was born in Dortmund, Germany in 1877, to a Jewish family.
+In February 1900, he was among 17 people who founded German football club FC Bayern Munich.
 He fled Germany in 1933 after the rise of the Nazis.
 He was married to Hedwig Einstein, sister of Carl Einstein and a concert pianist in her own right.
 Together they had two children: Ursula and Wolf, both of whom emigrated to the United States.

 Elkan died in London.
 He is buried at the Liberal Jewish Cemetery, Willesden, England.